Hermitian K-theory for stable $\infty$-categories III: Grothendieck-Witt groups of rings: L-theory of Dedekind rings

 \begin{remark} The finite generation of the groups $\GW^{\qdr}(\nO;\eps)$ can also be deduced by a homological stability argument similar to the one of Quillen for algebraic $\K$-theory of number rings: By Serre class theory, it suffices to show that the ordinary homology groups of the components of $\Omega^\infty \GW^{\qdr}(\nO;\eps)$ are finitely generated.
 Since every $\eps$-quadratic form is a direct summand in an $\eps$-hyperbolic form, the group completion theorem identifies any such component with the space

 where $\rO_{\infty,\infty}(\nO)$ and $\Sp^\qdr_\infty(\nO)$ denote the colimit of the automorphism group of an $n$-fold sum of the $(1)$- and $(-1)$-quadratic hyperbolic form, respectively.
 Charney \cite{Charney} has proved a homological stability result for those groups, so that it suffices to show that the groups $\rO_{n,n}(\nO)$ and $\Sp^\qdr_n(\nO)$ have finitely generated homology.
 Let us briefly explain why that is: First we note that both groups are arithmetic.
-Second, every arithmetic group has a torsion free finite index subgroup \cite[1.3 (4)]{Serre-arithmetic-groups}, and hence also a \emph{normal} torsion free finite index subgroup.
-By the Serre spectral sequence for the quotient by this normal subgroup, we find that it suffices to know that torsion free arithmetic groups have finitely generated homology, which follows from the fact they they admit a finite classifying space \cite[1.3 (5)]{Serre-arithmetic-groups}.
+Second, every arithmetic group has a torsion free finite index subgroup \cite{Serre-arithmetic-groups}*{1.3 (4)}, and hence also a \emph{normal} torsion free finite index subgroup.
+By the Serre spectral sequence for the quotient by this normal subgroup, we find that it suffices to know that torsion free arithmetic groups have finitely generated homology, which follows from the fact they they admit a finite classifying space \cite{Serre-arithmetic-groups}*{1.3 (5)}.
 We wish to thank Manuel Krannich for a helpful discussion about this and for making us aware of Serre's survey.

 Finally, we note that in the symmetric case, it is not generally true that every form embeds into a hyperbolic form (as any such form admits a quadratic refinement), so in order to run a similar argument one first needs to find a symmetric bilinear form $b$ such that every other form embeds into a suitable number of orthogonal copies of $b$, and one needs to prove homological stability for the family of automorphism groups of such orthogonal copies of $b$.
-To our knowledge, this is not known to hold in the generality of number rings, though it does hold for the integers. \end{remark}
+To our knowledge, this is not known to hold in the generality of number rings, though it does hold for the integers: In the case of symplectic forms, i.e.\ $\epsilon = -1$, this is again due to Charney, and in the case of symmetric forms, this is shown in Nadig's PhD thesis. \end{remark}